The key to fertility and natural cycle observation

 What many women see as normal discharge is actually a fascinating sign of fertility.
 Especially when trying to conceive or using natural contraception, understanding cervical mucus is highly beneficial.
 It reveals when you are in your most fertile phase and helps you understand your body and cycle better.

 The main role of cervical mucus changes throughout the cycle.
 Depending on the phase, it either acts as a protective barrier against bacteria and filters sperm, or it supports the transport of sperm to the egg.
-Its texture ranges from dry and clumpy to glassy, stretchy, and transparent like raw egg white – a clear sign of impending ovulation.
+Its texture ranges from dry and clumpy to glassy, stretchy, and transparent like raw egg white, a clear sign of impending ovulation5.

 How to observe cervical mucus?